Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 ### Using Environment Installed Dependencies *(Recommended)*

-When utilizing a package manager, such as `Anaconda`, to install dependencies (see [INSTALL.md](INSTALL.md)) you will need to provide the path to the location of your installed packages.
-This is achieved by adding the path to your package install location to `Makefile.paths` (Example Below).
+When utilizing a package manager, such as `Anaconda`, to install dependencies (see [INSTALL.md](INSTALL.md)), you will need to provide the path to the location of your installed packages.
+This is achieved by adding this path to your `Makefile.paths` (Example Below).
 It is important to note that in most cases you will only provide a single path for your environment.
 However, if you have manually installed dependencies (such as ZeroMQ or HDF5), you will need to provide each install location.

 ```make
 # Makefile.paths